mike-ward/mike-ward.github.io/_posts/2009-09-30-wix-3-0-web-install-ui.md

       Fragment>
     Wix>

-This is the Wix “InstallDir” dialog set modified to accept the a virtual directory.
+This is the Wix `InstallDir` dialog set modified to accept the a virtual directory.
 Reference it in you setup as follows:

     <UIRef Id="WixUI_InstallWeb" />
     <Property Id="WIXUI_INSTALLDIR" Value="INSTALLDIR" />
     <Property Id="WIXUI_VIRTUALDIR" Value="VIRTUALDIR" />
     <Property Id="VIRTUALDIR">[CDATA[simplyweather]]>Property>

-The VIRTUALDIR property will contain the specified virtual directory.
+The `VIRTUALDIR` property will contain the specified virtual directory.
 In this case, it defaults to “simplyweather” unless the user modifies it during the install process.
 The dialog is modified to allow the user to change it if necessary.

 I’ll likely enhance this later to allow different Web sites (currently, only “Default Web Site” is supported, custom application pools and other settings.